ClipNook/ClipNook/README.md

 - Follow PSR-12 coding standards
 - Use Laravel Pint for code formatting
-- Write tests for new features
+- Write tests for new features (including queue jobs and background tasks)
 - Update documentation as needed
 - Use meaningful commit messages
 - Keep PRs focused and atomic
+- Test queue functionality when adding background jobs

 ### Code Review Process